 Florida Nursing Programs and Degrees Guide

 Identifying the best nursing program for your needs can be a daunting process, especially with all of the options available in Florida.
 The following guide to nursing schools contains important information on the undergraduate and graduate nursing programs offered in the state.
 Florida’s colleges and universities allow students to earn a nursing degree in the classroom or online in such concentrations as nursing administration and financial leadership, family nurse practitioner, and clinical nurse leader.
-Online universities offer bachelor’s and master’s nursing programs, which allow students a flexible and convenient alternative to earning a degree.
+There are also online programs that offer bachelor’s and master’s degrees in nursing, which can allow students a flexible and convenient alternative.
 Students can earn a Master of Science in Nursing (MSN) entirely online from the University of Central Florida.

 - 77 colleges and universities offer an associate’s degree in nursing.

 - 43 colleges and universities offer a bachelor’s degree in nursing.